w314/notes/javaNotes/sqlNotes.md

 - RDBMS manages data by storing them in tables.
 - uses Structured Query Language (SQL)

-### SQL Overview
+### SQL Database

+> What is SQL and why would we use this language

-Structured Query Language is the language used to administer SQL-based RDBM systems.
+`Structured Query Language` (`SQL`) is the language used to administer SQL-based RDBM systems.

+SQL databases are a type of RDBMS which use the standard Structured Query Language to administer the data.
+Data in a SQL database are stored in objects called tables.
+Tables provide the relational information for the data stored in the database.

+### Schema

+- A database schema defines the structure of a database.
+Database schema is declared using a formal language, for RDBMS the language is SQL.
+- An RDBMS schema can include objects like:
+  - tables
+  - triggers
+  - functions
+  - procedures
+  - indexes
+  - views
+- In and RDBMS table the schema defines the columns, their data types, and constraints.

-### Table
+#### Table

 > Describe relational database tables.